artificialwit/knowledge-base/SqlServer/basic.md

 ## How do you implement data partitioning in SQL Server?
 A: Data partitioning in SQL Server can be implemented using partitioned views, which allow you to partition a large table into smaller, more manageable pieces, or by using table partitioning, which allows you to physically partition a table into multiple filegroups.

+## Can you explain the difference between a temporary table and a table variable in SQL Server?
+A: A temporary table is a real table that is stored in the tempdb database and is automatically dropped when the connection that created it is closed, whereas a table variable is a memory-resident object that is created and managed by SQL Server.
+Temporary tables can be used for complex operations and can be accessed by multiple sessions, whereas table variables have limited scope and cannot be accessed by multiple sessions.

+## Can you explain the difference between a left join and a right join in SQL Server?
+A: A left join returns all records from the left table (the first table specified in the join), and the matching records from the right table (the second table specified in the join).
+If there is no match, NULL values are returned for the right table.
+A right join is similar, but it returns all records from the right table and the matching records from the left table.
+If there is no match, NULL values are returned for the left table.

+## How do you implement full-text search in SQL Server?
+A: Full-text search in SQL Server can be implemented using the full-text search feature, which allows you to perform fast, flexible, and accurate searches against large amounts of unstructured text data.
+Full-text search can be configured and managed using the SQL Server Management Studio or using T-SQL commands.

+## How do you implement data encryption in SQL Server?
+A: Data encryption in SQL Server can be implemented using the encryption features, including transparent data encryption (TDE), cell-level encryption, and column-level encryption.
+TDE encrypts the entire database, whereas cell-level and column-level encryption allow you to encrypt specific cells or columns within a table.

+## Can you explain the difference between a clustered columnstore index and a non-clustered columnstore index in SQL Server?
+A: A clustered columnstore index is a type of index that stores data in a columnar format and allows for fast, highly-compressed data access, whereas a non-clustered columnstore index is similar, but it does not physically order the data in the table.
+A clustered columnstore index can only be created on a table that has no other clustered indexes, whereas a non-clustered columnstore index can be created on any table.